lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 Troubleshooting the memmove function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The batch file that runs the C compiler, ``compile-c.bat``, needs to indicate whether or not your C compiler/linker environment provides a non-standard function called ``memmove()``.
+The batch file that runs the C compiler, ``compile-c.bat``, needs to indicate whether or not your C compiler/linker environment provides a non-standard function called ``memmove``.

-- While ``memmove()`` is non-standard in C, it is standard for C++.
+While ``memmove`` is non-standard in C, it is standard for C++.
 Therefore many C environments provide it as well.
 However, yours may not.

-- If your C compiler/linker environment does provide ``memmove()``, then the batch file should pass the compiler the macro definition ``HAVE_MEMMOVE``.
+If your C compiler/linker environment does provide ``memmove``, then the batch file should pass the compiler the macro definition ``HAVE_MEMMOVE``.
 The included batch files show how to define a macro for various compilers.

-- If, on the other hand, your C compiler/linker environment does not provide ``memmove()``, then do not define the macro in the compiler batch file.
+If, on the other hand, your C compiler/linker environment does not provide ``memmove``, then do not define the macro in the compiler batch file.

-- If you are not sure whether or not your system provides the function, simply watch for any errors while building your first FMU.
+If you are not sure whether or not your system provides the function, simply watch for any errors while building your first FMU.
-  If you fail to define ``HAVE_MEMMOVE`` when your system has it, the linker will complain about duplicate definitions of ``memmove()``.
+If you fail to define ``HAVE_MEMMOVE`` when your system has it, the linker will complain about duplicate definitions of ``memmove``.
-  If, on the other hand, you define ``HAVE_MEMMOVE`` when your system does not have it, the linker will complain about not being able to find ``memmove()``.
+If, on the other hand, you define ``HAVE_MEMMOVE`` when your system does not have it, the linker will complain about not being able to find ``memmove``.

 Troubleshooting missing libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-TODO: Fill in here.
+The linker batch files may have to use special flags to indicate which libraries to link against.
+In general, if you need to link against a library, it will be to provide a standard function, such as ``printf``, that is called by the EnergyPlusToFMU source code.
+If a linker batch file fails, and the linker emits an error message indicating it cannot find a particular function, then consult your development environment's documentation to determine which libraries it may need.

+Note that specifying libraries is often somewhat arcane.
+For example, on Unix-like systems, to link a library ``libm.a`` typically requires the linker flag ``-lm``.
+Furthermore, the order in which libraries are linked can matter, and you may need to add another flag to indicate the path(s) where the linker should search for libraries.

 Uninstallation